-All Community Services personal interest classes are self-supporting.
-All persons enrolling in these courses are required to pay registration fees which are based on instructional costs associated with each class.
+All personal interest classes are self-supporting.
+People enrolling in these courses are required to pay registration fees which are based on instructional costs associated with each class.

 Additional Fee Information

 - Registration fees are waived for EMS, fire service, and law enforcement officers enrolling in courses designed to meet their training requirements. - Student insurance fees are charged for select courses.